-- ADVISER (formerly NSSRS) ID number - · Mark if the child has an IFSP or IEP - Funding sources: Mark all that apply to each child.
-This allows reporting by program funding source. - Mark migrant funding ONLY for children in Migrant Projects supported by NDE. - District name: Click on the district where the child is enrolled. - Head Start name: Click on the Head Start agency where the child is enrolled, if applicable. - Language: - o For children who do not use spoken language, use the primary language of the family. - o For children who do use spoken language, use the primary language of the child.
+- Every child is required to have an ADVISER, formerly NSSRS, ID number entered into their profile. - Mark if the child has an IFSP or IEP. - Funding sources: Mark all that apply to each child.
+This allows reporting by program funding source. - Mark migrant funding ONLY for children in Migrant Projects supported by NDE. - District name: Click on the district where the child is enrolled. - Head Start name: Click on the Head Start agency where the child is enrolled, if applicable. - · Language: - For children who do not use spoken language, use the primary language of the family. - For children who do use spoken language, use the primary language of the child.